 Chief Diversity Officer

 Director of Executive Leadership Development and Corporate Relations

 $75 registration cost includes networking event with refreshments and hors d' oeuvres.Register Now

-Sessions are 2:30PM to 5:30PM at our downtown Greenville location in the ONE building.
+Sessions are located at our downtown Greenville location in the ONE building.

 Following each session will be an exclusive networking event on the beautiful 5th floor terrace of the One building with hors d’ oeuvres and cocktails.